-In the movie Kung Foo Panda Master Shifu rebuked his student Po, "Panda, we do not wash our pits in the Pool of Sacred Tears"
+In the movie Kung Fu Panda, Master Shifu rebukes his student, Po by saying, "Panda, we do not wash our pits in the Pool of Sacred Tears."

 What's so special about this pool?
-It's a combination of clean water, minerals and organic matter of the kind that you'd find in millions of places all over the world.
-And most of them are really great for cooling off on a hot day, why not this one?
-It's sacred, it has a special use, it is reserved for something greater than washing one's underarms; it is what we humans call a 'holy' pool.
+Isn't it just a combination of clean water, minerals and organic matter of the kind that you'd find in millions of places all over the world?
+Most of them are really great for cooling off on a hot day, so why not this one?
+But Shifu's point is that some things aren't for everyday use-they're set apart, special, sacred.
+It has a special use-it's reserved for something greater than washing one's underarms.
+It's what we humans call a 'holy' pool.

-And Kung Foo Panda fans all over the world from diverse cultures, ranging from secular humanist to deeply religious animist, understand that completely without any further narrative.
-For some reason in Po's world, this pool is holy and those that are not holy ought to behave themselves appropriately if they find themselves in its presence.
+Kung Fu Panda fans all over the world, from diverse cultures ranging from secular humanist to deeply religious animist, understand this completely without any further narrative.
+For some reason in Po's world, this pool is holy and those who are not holy ought to behave themselves appropriately if they find themselves in its presence.

-It's a necessary arrangement, you and I have some sacred objects and relationships that work very much in the same way.
+It's a necessary arrangement.
+You and I have some sacred objects and relationships that work much the same way.

-I have a Leatherman Wave; it's a great multi-tool, it belongs to me but I have been known to lend it out on rare occasions.
-When I do it leaves me with some fairly strict instructions on its use and return, I've used it to repair my car, a house toilet, boat equipment, and a whole range of other things.
+I have a Leatherman Wave-it's a great multi-tool.
+It belongs to me, but I've been known to lend it out on rare occasions.

+When I do, it leaves me with strict instructions on its use and return.
+I've used it to repair my car, a house toilet, boat equipment, and a whole range of other things.
 Now, if I compare my Leatherman with, say, my toothbrush, I see a range of very important differences.

-I don't ever lend my toothbrush out, to anyone; and even though it would be great for cleaning all sorts of things, I only use it to clean my teeth (which is the most compelling argument against Utilitarianism I have encountered).
-As soon as it is used to clean anything except my teeth it is no longer fit to clean my teeth.
-No matter how new or expensive or high-tech it is.
+I don't ever lend my toothbrush out to anyone; even though it'd be great for cleaning all sorts of things.
+I only use it to clean my teeth (which is the most compelling argument against utilitarianism I've encountered).
+As soon as it's used to clean anything except my teeth, it's no longer fit to clean my teeth, no matter how new, expensive, or high-tech it is.

-In this simple illustration we have two things that are holy to Me, one more so than the other.
-In the strict definition it is only my toothbrush that is actually holy to me, because holiness, or sacredness, simply means to be dedicated to a single purpose.
-Generally speaking they are both dedicated to my purposes, one of them remains in the same order of dedication even if I loan it out or use it for multiple purposes; the other one loses its holiness completely the moment it is used by another or for another purpose...
+In this simple illustration, we have two things that are holy to me, but one more so than the other.
+In the strictest definition of the word, it's only my toothbrush that's actually holy to me, because holiness-or sacredness-means being dedicated to a single, special purpose.
+Generally speaking, they're both dedicated to my purposes-one stays that way even if I loan it out or use it for multiple purposes; the other loses its holiness the moment it's used by another or for another purpose.
 I'm sure you know which is which.

-Early on in the bible story we see things and people and places and times being set apart as holy to God.
+This idea of being set apart for a special purpose isn't mine-it's God's pattern.
+Holiness is a golden thread right through the Bible.
+Early on in the Bible story, we see things, people, places, and times being set apart as holy to God.
 The seventh day of the week, the land Moses stood on, the nation of the Hebrews, to name a few.

-As the story unfolds we come to know the biblical account of God as a single being who is utterly objective, who calls Himself "The Great I AM".
-All things are presented as subject to Him, some are holy others are not.

-And just when we're beginning to think, "ho hum, we've heard this before... the great being to whom all things are subject," we come across this little gem:
+As the story unfolds, we come to know the biblical account of God as a single being who's utterly objective, who calls Himself 'The Great I AM'.
+All things are presented as subject to Him-some are holy, others are not.
+And just when we're beginning to think, 'Ho hum, we've heard this before-the great being to whom all things are subject,' we come across this little gem: